 Buy Your ISBNs

 An ISBN is your ticket to selling books through multiple retailers.
 So how do you get an ISBN?
-You can buy one ISBN, or many, your country's ISBN provider.
-In the United States, it's Bowker.
-In the UK, it's Nielsen.
-In the AU, it's Thorpe-Bowker.
+You can buy one ISBN, or many, through your country's ISBN provider.
+In the United States, it's Bowker; in the UK, it's Nielsen; in the AU, it's Thorpe-Bowker.

-If you're publishing books, you better learn how to market them, too.
-If you want to pull in authors, offer them supplemental book marketing.
+If you're publishing books, you’ll need to learn how to market them, too, whether they’re books you’ve authored or books by authors you’re publishing under your imprint.
+If you want to attract authors to your publishing imprint, offer them supplemental book marketing.
 Every book needs marketing, and while many authors take marketing into their own hands, you'll have an edge over the competition if you pitch in.

 Marketing doesn't have to be expensive: most readers these days find new books through online channels.
 Engage readers on social media like Twitter and Facebook, get book reviews, and work with bloggers or start your own publishing blog to promote your books.
 There are also several guerrilla book marketing tips you can try.

-Lastly, you may want to plan for a team of book editors and book designers.
+You may want to plan for a team of book editors and book designers.
 Don't worry about spending thousands to employ an in-house team: there are plenty of professionals who offer freelance services.
 It's a good idea to work with several freelancers in developmental editing and copyediting, design, book production, and other fields.
-That way, when authors approach you to publish their book, you can recommend the best freelancers for their genre and/or needs.

 It’s thrilling for us to meet people who, after being successfully traditionally, indie, or self-published, realize that they know enough to pass along their publishing knowledge to other authors.
 These publishing experts rise up to create publishing businesses of their own that cater to the novice author.
 This is a great trend as more experienced individuals come forward to help their fellows succeed in the book publishing industry to share a love of literature.